aharshbe/bash_loading_indicator/readme.md

 # Loading Indicator Script
 ## Purpose
 * A loading indicator to show the progress of an installation for a given application or other script
+* Script is formatted for a terminal windows of size 120x50 but verticle and horozontal spacing can be modified to accomadate a difference size terminal window

 ### Usage:
 * Clone repo, e.g., `git clone Repo_URL`